antmendoza/my-temporal-sdk-metrics/java-sdk-metrics/src/main/java/com/temporal/query_can_workflow/README.md

 The activity [MyActivityImpl.java](MyActivityImpl.java) sleeps for 100 ms.

-The starter starts 10 workflows (5 of each type) and then query the workflows in a loop and prints the query latency if the latency exceeds a threshold (500ms).
+The starter starts 10 workflows (5 of each type) and then query the workflows in a loop and prints the query latency if the latency exceeds a threshold.

 ### Expected Result